GaloisInc/ivorylang-org/pages/hardware/shoppinglist.md

 ## AR Drone Airframe

-The Parrot AR Drone 2.0 is available from many retailers wordwide.
+The Parrot AR Drone 2.0 is available from many retailers worldwide.

 The Parrot AR Drone 2.0 [on Amazon][ardrone_store].